python/typeshed/README.md

    the package being stubbed.
 You might want to force the package being stubbed to a certain minimum version, because it fixes a critical bug, but you could be unable to update the stubs, since an update has not been released.
-2. Pin the stubs to a known good version and update manually.
-For example, if you use `types-requests==2.31.0.1`, you can be sure that upgrading dependencies will not break type checking.
-However, you will miss out on improvements in the stubs that could potentially improve type checking, until you update the pin.
+2. Pin the stubs to a known good version and update the pin from time to time (either manually, or using a tool such as dependabot or renovate).

-   It also has the risk that the stubs you are using are not compatible with the package being stubbed.
+   For example, if you use `types-requests==2.31.0.1`, you can have confidence that upgrading dependencies will not break type checking.
+However, you will miss out on improvements in the stubs that could potentially improve type checking until you update the pin.
+This strategy also has the risk that the stubs you are using might become incompatible with the package being stubbed.
 3. Don't pin the stubs.
-This is the most flexible option, but it carries the risk that the stubs become incompatible with the package being stubbed.
+This is the option that demands the least work from you when it comes to updating version pins, and has the advantage that you will automatically benefit from improved stubs whenever a new version of the stubs package is released.
+However, it carries the risk that the stubs become incompatible with the package being stubbed.

    For example, if a new major version of the package is released, there's a chance the stubs might be updated to reflect the new version of the runtime package before you update the package being stubbed.

-You can also use the different strategies as needed.
+You can also switch between the different strategies as needed.
 For example, you could default to strategy (1), but fall back to strategy (2) when a problem arises that can't easily be fixed.

 ### The `_typeshed` package